img 6024

 The Right Approach

-I focus on the wonderful world of classic hi-fi equipment here and I don’t want to waste too much time discussing what not to do, but the nature of my work means there’s no avoiding it in cases like this.
-Those who follow my work will know that I have a particular dislike of poor workmanship, unnecessary work and ‘recappers’.
+I focus on preserving and rejuvenating classic hi-fi equipment, so I don’t want to waste too much time discussing what not to do, but there’s no avoiding it in cases like this.
+Most regulars will know I have a particular dislike of poor workmanship, unnecessary work and especially the ‘recappers’, so no surprises here.

-There’s a ton of Sansui AU-317s around.
-They fail occasionally, in different ways, but repairing an AU-217, AU-317, AU-517, AU-717 etc., should be no big deal.
-I work on more Sansui amplifiers than just about any other brand, but successfully working on equipment like this is heavily dependent on a technician’s approach.
+There’s a ton of Sansui AU-317s around and they fail occasionally, in different ways, but repairing an AU-217, AU-317, AU-517, AU-717 etc., should be no big deal.
+Seriously.
+Successfully repairing equipment like this is heavily dependent on a technician’s approach.
+Can there be right and wrong approaches?
+There ARE right and wrong approaches, not just my opinion, demonstrably incorrect ways to do things.

 Sansui AU-317